 - Polycystic Kidney Disease

 Every unusual health condition normally starts with symptoms.
-And for Kidneys, you will get signals in the form of decreased urine output, water retention that causes swelling in the bottom part of our body, namely Legs, ankles, or feet, and shortness of breath.
+And for Kidneys, you will get signals in the form of decreased urine output, water retention that causes swelling in the bottom part of your body, namely Legs, ankles, or feet, and shortness of breath.

 Can you reverse Kidney damage?
-Certainly yes, you can, if it is caught ahead of time and signals in the form of symptoms are translated correctly by self or with the help of a doctor.
+Certainly yes, you can, if it is caught ahead of time and signals in the form of symptoms are translated correctly by yourself or with the help of a doctor.

 Some foods may enhance the performance of the kidneys, while others may cause damage.
 In this article, we have provided a list of nutrient-rich foods that could help you see a Better You.